ubc-cpsc/girlsmarts4tech/Programming/2018/starter/README.md

 ## ESLint

 ESLint can check code and issue warnings/errors for the parts that are error-prone.
 I've set up some linting rules that I see fit for the activity's purpose in [`.eslintrc`](./.eslintrc).

+## Develoment Environment

+[Atom](https://atom.io/), an open source text editor will be used.
+The plug-ins use are:

+- [atom-ternjs](https://atom.io/packages/atom-ternjs) for JavaScript auto code completion support,
+- [linter-eslint](https://atom.io/packages/linter-eslint) to run and display ESLint results.

 ## Copyright